-A student who must interrupt study temporarily because of medical or other reasons, must complete the student Request for Leave of Absence Application Form and submit it to the Program Director.
+A student who must interrupt study temporarily to take a leave of absence (medical or other) should refer to the University's official regulations in the Essential Policies for the Columbia Community.
+Students must then complete the Request for Leave of Absence Application Form and submit it to the Program Director.
 In order to make a request for a leave of absence, the student must be in good academic standing, as defined in the Student Handbook.
 If the request for a leave of absence is made during the first semester, the student must have earned an average passing grade on the assessments taken thus far in each course.
-The application will be reviewed by the Program Director and a decision will be rendered.
-The student will then be notified.

 1. Medical Leave of Absence: The medical or mental health professional who has been providing treatment to the student will, with the student's written consent, confirm in writing that a Medical Leave is warranted due to the student's health problem.
 Supporting medical documentation will be dated within 14 days of the request for a Medical Leave.
-The Program Director may request a consultative review of the medical or mental health documentation by a Columbia health professional on the Columbia University Medical Center campus.
+The Program Director may request a consultative review of the medical or mental health documentation by a Columbia health professional on the Columbia University Irving Medical Center campus.
 This consultation may include conversation between the treating health care provider and the designated University health professional.